-Emergency admissions death toll significantly higher on public holidaysJanuary 23rd, 2013 in Health /
+Emergency admissions death toll significantly higher on public holidaysJanuary 23, 2013 in Medicine & Health / Health

 Patients admitted to hospital as emergencies on public holidays are significantly more likely to die than those admitted on other days of the week - including weekends - indicates research published online in Emergency Medicine Journal.